codepath/android_guides/Google-Maps-API-v2-Usage.md

 ### Utility Library

 For additional features such as heat maps, marker clusters, calculating distances and more be sure to check out the [maps utility library](https://developers.google.com/maps/documentation/android/utility/).
+Watch [this video introduction](https://www.youtube.com/watch?v=nb2X9IjjZpM) for a brief overview.